Hins Cheung

-Besides his music career, Cheung also owns Avon Recording Studios, bridal brand Sennet Frères, and also invested into restaurants of his own design, including Junon and The Crown, both in Wanchai.
+Besides his music career, Cheung also owns Avon Recording Studios, bridal brand Sennet Frères, and also invested into restaurants of his own design, including Junon and The Crown, both in Wan Chai.

 Early life and education

-Cheung was born in Guangzhou, China, and raised in Guangdong Province, with ancestry from Beijing.
-He graduated from Dongshan Peizheng Primary School, Guangzhou Seventh Middle School and Guangzhou Wuyang Financial and Economic Vocational School.
-Influenced by the strong musical atmosphere in his family since he was a child, he began training in Peking Opera and musical instruments (piano and violin) at the age of four, and practiced opening his voice every day.
+Cheung was born in Guangzhou, China, and raised in Guangdong province, with ancestry from Beijing.
+He graduated from Dongshan Pui Ching Primary School, Guangzhou No.7 High school and Guangzhou Wuyang Financial and Economic Vocational School.
+Influenced by the strong musical atmosphere in his family since he was a child, he began training in Peking opera and musical instruments (piano and violin) at the age of four, and practiced opening his voice every day.
 He quickly became comfortable with learning music and was regarded as a musical genius, but gave up after only half of his violin lessons.
 Due to his poor grades and his father's advice, he eventually chose to study accounting at a vocational school after hoping to go to an art school in high school.
+He is the nephew of notable Hong Kong artist Louis Cheung.

 Career

-In 2001, Cheung released his self-produced debut album Hins' First.
-In 2002, he relocated to Hong Kong after signing with Universal Music.
-His album My Way was released in August 2002.
-The title track "My Way" topped the Global Chinese Music Chart for two weeks.

-On August 16, 2007, Cheung released his second Cantonese studio album Ardently Love.
-The title track "Ardently Love" achieved widespread critical and commercial success, winning Song of the Year and My Favourite Song at the 2007 Ultimate Song Chart Awards Presentation.

 Originally scheduled for eight shows beginning on November 15, 2019, Cheung's concert featuring the Hong Kong Chinese Orchestra, Hins Cheung X HKCO was cancelled due to the 2019 Hong Kong protests.
 The concert was successfully rescheduled for November 22, 2020.
-Hins became the first artist to perform at the Hong Kong Coliseum during the Covid-19 pandemic, with the attendee capacity limited at 50%.
+Hins became the first artist to perform at the Hong Kong Coliseum during the COVID-19 pandemic, with the attendee capacity limited at 50%.